-I’m not saying anyone should be a doormat to abusive behavior.
-In many ways, that’s just enabling them to continue on being abusive.
+We’re not saying anyone should be a doormat to abusive behavior.
+That’s just enabling them to continue on being abusive.
 Sometimes “speaking the truth in love” and confronting wrong behavior does more to show love than accepting it.
-But I don’t want to go into that in this blog.
-(Please read through the Abuse in Marriage topic for more on that issue.)
+But we don’t want to go into that in this Marriage Insight.
+Please read through the Abuse in Marriage topic for more on that issue.

 The Greatest Lover is an Honorable One

-What I’m talking about is being a person who is faithful and honorable and respectful.
+What we’re talking about is being a person who is faithful, honorable and respectful.
 It’s someone who loves his or her spouse (and shows it) despite the faults of the other.
 And it’s someone who loves, as Christ loves.

-I’ve seen that in my own husband Steve.
+Cindy speaking here: I’ve seen that in my husband Steve.
 Before I met him I had a pretty distorted view of men.
 I had suffered abuse at the hands of other men in my life.
 As a result, I thought that men just used women.
 I didn’t really think that a man could love a woman as much as a woman loved a man.
-I (misguidedly) thought a man appeared to “love” them for what they could get out of them.
-And then when the gal didn’t behave herself and give them what they wanted, she was tossed aside for a different gal.
+I (misguidedly) thought a man appeared to “love” women for what they could get out of them.
+And then when the gal didn’t give them what they wanted, she was tossed aside for a different gal.

 I now know this was wrong.
-But that’s what I’d seen and experienced, even though I hoped for more.
+But that’s what I’d seen and experienced.
 However, I can now honestly say, yes, there are some men who are the way I described.
 There are also some women who are this way.
-(I’ve met many of them.)
-But over the years, my husband Steve has shown me that there are also men out there who can love his wife and love her well.
-He has shown me that even when I’m not very lovable, I have the greatest lover in my husband.
+I’ve met many of them.
+But over the years, my husband Steve has shown me that there are also men who can love his wife and love her well.
+Steve has shown me that even when I’m not very lovable, I have the greatest lover in my husband.
 That is because he still hangs in there and loves me, despite it all.
 He has shown me over and over and over again that he cherishes me.

 Change in Perspective Concerning the Greatest Lover